Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 -------

 To stay more organized we're going to split the javascript/jsx parts out to its own file.
-All that's left in the html file when doing that is this:
+All that's left in the html file after doing that is this:

     <!doctype html>
     <html lang="en">